Masked Diffusion for Generative Recommendation: Introduction

 This masked diffusion framework is especially promising for GR over discrete SID sequences for several reasons.
 First, by employing random masking with all possible masking rates, masked diffusion uses exponentially many training samples per raw sequence in the raw sequence length, whereas AR modeling uses only linearly many.
 In NLP, this more aggressive augmentation strategy tends to extract more signal out of limited training data \cite{prabhudesai2025diffusion, ni2025difflm}, which is appealing for recommendation scenarios that typically have sparse interactions between users and items.
 Second, masked diffusion may better capture global relationships among tokens, by virtue of being trained to unmask throughout the sequence rather than continually predict the next token.
 Third, masked diffusion allows for simultaneously decoding multiple tokens in one forward pass of the model.
 This is critical for GR with SIDs since decoding an item requires decoding multiple SID tokens, and inference latency is often a bottleneck for practical deployment \cite{he2014practical}.

-In this work, we realize these advantages for GR with SIDs by developing \textbf{MADRec}: \textbf{MA}sked \textbf{D}iffusion over SIDs for Generative \textbf{Rec}ommendation.
-To the best of our knowledge, MADRec is the first application of masked diffusion for GR with SIDs, and as such, MADRec prioritizes simplicity and generality in its design.
-This allows us to make a number of foundational empirical observations regarding the effectiveness of masked diffusion for GR with SIDs: \begin{itemize}[leftmargin=*] \item \textbf{Overall performance.} MADRec consistently outperforms standard AR modeling with SIDs (i.e. TIGER \cite{rajput2023recommender}) as well as other GR baselines on several benchmark sequential recommendation datasets.
-The performance improvement is especially large for coarse-grained recall, suggesting masked diffusion's strength at learning global item relationships. \item \textbf{Data efficiency.} Up until a point at which the data becomes too sparse, the performance gap between MADRec and TIGER grows as we shrink the dataset size, supporting the hypothesis that masked diffusion makes better use of limited data. \item \textbf{Inference efficiency and flexibility.} MADRec can decode multiple tokens in parallel, which allows for flexibly trading off inference performance and efficiency by choosing the number of forward passes (function evaluations) to execute.
-MADRec already outperforms TIGER with fewer function evaluations, and its performance improves with additional evaluations.

-\item \textbf{Extensibility.} MADRec is compatible with auxiliary methods for improving performance in GR.
+In this work, we realize these advantages for GR with SIDs by developing \textbf{MaskGR}: \textbf{Mask}ed Diffusion over SIDs for \textbf{G}enerative \textbf{R}ecommendation.
+To the best of our knowledge, MaskGR is the first application of masked diffusion for GR with SIDs, and as such, MaskGR prioritizes simplicity and generality in its design.
+This allows us to make a number of foundational empirical observations regarding the effectiveness of masked diffusion for GR with SIDs: \begin{itemize}[leftmargin=*] \item \textbf{Overall performance.} MaskGR consistently outperforms standard AR modeling with SIDs (i.e. TIGER \cite{rajput2023recommender}) as well as other GR baselines on several benchmark sequential recommendation datasets.
+The performance improvement is especially large for coarse-grained recall, suggesting masked diffusion's strength at learning global item relationships. \item \textbf{Data efficiency.} Up until a point at which the data becomes too sparse, the performance gap between MaskGR and TIGER grows as we shrink the dataset size, supporting the hypothesis that masked diffusion makes better use of limited data. \item \textbf{Inference efficiency and flexibility.} MaskGR can decode multiple tokens in parallel, which allows for flexibly trading off inference performance and efficiency by choosing the number of forward passes (function evaluations) to execute.
+MaskGR already outperforms TIGER with fewer function evaluations, and its performance improves with additional evaluations. \item \textbf{Extensibility.} MaskGR is compatible with auxiliary methods for improving performance in GR.
 Here we focus on incorporating dense retrieval, motivated by the impressive performance of fusing TIGER with dense retrieval \cite{yang2024unifying, yang2025sparse}.

 \end{itemize}